-In the first set all of the tested muscles increased their tension from the first 3 repetitions Results: to the last 3 repetitions.
+In the first set, all of the tested muscles increased their tension from the first 3 repetitions to the last 3 repetitions.
 The tension of these muscles increased in successive repetitions and reached significantly greater values in the last repetitions of the set.
-In the 10th final set of the BP exercise protocol the athletes performed only 8-9 repetitions and the activity of all studied muscles decreased significantly from the first 3 to the last 3 repetitions of the while central fatigue accumulates with each set, causing a very significant drop in the EMG activity and the load lifted in the 10th, last set of the exercise protocol.
+In the 10th final set of the BP exercise protocol the athletes performed only 8-9 repetitions, and the activity of all studied muscles decreased significantly from the first 3 to the last 3 repetitions of the set.

+Conclusions:

-Conclusions: It seems that peripheral fatigue limits the number of repetitions in the first set of the BP, article details
+It seems that peripheral fatigue limits the number of repetitions in the first set of the BP, while central fatigue accumulates with each set, causing a very significant drop in EMG activity and the load lifted in the 10th, last set of the exercise protocol.

-Key words: bench press, EMG activity, muscular fatigue, resistance exercise coefficient.
+Key words: bench press, EMG activity, muscular fatigue, resistance exercise.